Data protection privacy

 You also have the right to lodge a complaint with the European Data Protection Supervisor (EDPS), which is the data protection authority for all the European Union institutions, bodies and agencies.
 One of its tasks is to handle complaints and conduct inquiries.

 Data Protection Officer of the European Parliament (DPO)

-The Data Protection Officer of the European Parliament is the data protection authority responsible for monitoring the application of the Regulation (EU) 2018/1725 within the European Parliament who will welcome and process your request.
+The Data Protection Officer of the European Parliament is responsible for monitoring the application of the Regulation within the institution.

 European Data Protection Supervisor (EDPS)